apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 on this notification.

 `slow-consumer-check-period`.
 How often to check for slow consumers on a particular queue.
-Measured in minutes.
+Measured in seconds.
 Default is 5.
 See [slow consumers](slow-consumers.md) for more information about slow consumer detection.

 `auto-create-jms-queues`.
 Whether or not the broker should automatically